-OMi Oracle Schema Privileges
+OMi Oracle schema privileges

 When using an Oracle user schema, you can perform any database action that is allowed by the Oracle permission granted to the user.
-The following list (taken from the oracle_user_create.sql script located in the <Gateway Server root directory>/AppServer/webapps/site.war/DataBases/ORA_DB_Utils directory) describes the required database permissions that must be granted to the OMi user.
+The following list (taken from the oracle-db-creation.sql script located in the <OMi_HOME>/conf/sql/oracle directory) describes the required database permissions that must be granted to the OMi user.
 These permissions are also used by the OMi platform components to create a new Oracle user: